-With schools and businesses closed for weeks as a result of the coronavirus pandemic, everyone will be spending a lot more time at home.
-Whether your workplace is closed entirely or you’ve traded your morning commute for a walk to the couch, being home all day could have a big impact on your energy usage – unless you make some changes
+With schools and businesses closed as a result of the coronavirus pandemic, everyone will be spending a lot more time at home.
+Whether your workplace is closed entirely or you’ve traded your morning commute for a walk to the couch, being home all day could have a big impact on your energy usage – unless you make some changes.

 DTE only bills you for the energy you use, so if you’re adhering to state and federal guidelines about social distancing, you and your family will be spending lots of time indoors for at least the next few weeks.
 This will result in an increase in electric and natural gas use, ultimately resulting in a higher energy bill.
 Since being at home is unavoidable, managing the energy you use is key to controlling your bill.